Cultural Competence in America’s Schools

 Foreword, Madye G. Henson.
 1. Origin, Meaning and Signifi cance of Cultural Competence.
 2. The Philosophical Aspects of Cultural Difference: Connecting Achievement to Our Past, Present, and Future.
 3. Philosophy, Beliefs and Action.
 4. Relationships: The Foundation for Learning.
 5. Students as Assets: Moving Beyond Deficit Beliefs and Practices.
 6. Eco-Systemic Leadership.
 7. Schools, Neighborhood and Community.
 8. Policy, Diversity and Cultural Competence: An Interlocking Interdependence.
 9. Cultural Competence: Gauging and Achieving Impact.
 References.
 Author Biographies.

-Student Governance and Institutional Policy: Formation and Implementation
+- Staff Governance and Institutional Policy Formation

-Resiliency Reconsidered: Policy Implications of the Resiliency Movement
+- Resiliency Reconsidered Policy Implications of the Resiliency Movement

-Training Higher Education Policy Makers and Leaders: A Graduate Program Perspective
+- Training Higher Education Policy Makers and Leaders A Graduate Program Perspective